1757 - British operations in the Mediterranean

 At the end of March 1757, Saunders heard that 4 ships of the line and 1 frigate, under M. du Revest, had sailed from Toulon.

-On April 5, at 5:00 p.m., Saunders sighted the French squadron and, being to leeward, formed his line.
+On April 5, at 5:00 p.m., Saunders sighted the French squadron to windward and formed his line.
 At sunset the French did the same, and began to fire at very long range.
-The British chased, and gained so much on them that the Guernsey and Princess Louisa were able to engage but in the night the French got away.
-The French squadron successfully passed the strait of Gibraltar and, towards the beginning of June, reinforced Louisbourg threatened by a British expedition.
+The British chased, and gained so much on the French fleet that the Guernsey (50) and Princess Louisa (60) were able to engage, but the French escaped in the darkness.
+The French squadron successfully passed the strait of Gibraltar and, towards the beginning of June, reinforced Louisbourg which was threatened by a British expedition.

-In May, Vice-Admiral Henry Osborn arrived with reinforcements and assumed the command.
+In May, Vice-Admiral Henry Osborn arrived in the Mediterranean with reinforcements and assumed the command.
 Trade was well protected and many prizes were taken but no further fleet operations of any importance took place on the station during the year.